 In the below sections, we look at each of the steps in the above flow chart in detail.

-If you are looking to apply for H1B in 2023, read the latest H1B Visa 2024 season timelines, lottery info
+If you are looking to apply for H1B this year, read the latest H1B Visa 2025 season timelines, lottery info

 Step 1: Find an H1B Sponsoring Company, Get a Job